MicrosoftDocs/azure-dev-docs/articles/jenkins/azure-storage-blobs-as-build-artifact-repository.md

 5. In the **Post-build Actions** section of the job configuration, select **Add post-build action** and select **Upload artifacts to Azure Blob storage**.
 6. For **Storage account name**, select the storage account to use.
 7. For **Container name**, specify the container name.
-(The container will be created if it does not already exist when the build artifacts are uploaded.)
+(The container will be created if it doesn't already exist when the build artifacts are uploaded.)
 You can use environment variables, so for this example enter `${JOB_NAME}` as the container name.

     > [!TIP]
     > Below the **Command** section where you entered a script for **Execute Windows batch command** is a link to the environment variables recognized by Jenkins.
 Select that link to learn the environment variable names and descriptions.
 Environment variables that contain special characters, such as the **BUILD_URL** environment variable, are not allowed as a container name or common virtual path.

 8. Select **Make new container public by default** for this example.
 (If you want to use a private container, you'll need to create a shared access signature to allow access, which is beyond the scope of this article.
 You can learn more about shared access signatures at [Using Shared Access Signatures (SAS)](/azure/storage/common/storage-sas-overview).)
-9. [Optional] Select **Clean container before uploading** if you want the container to be cleared of contents before build artifacts are uploaded (leave it unchecked if you do not want to clean the contents of the container).
+9. [Optional] Select **Clean container before uploading** if you want the container to be cleared of contents before build artifacts are uploaded (leave it unchecked if you don't want to clean the contents of the container).
 10. For **List of Artifacts to upload**, enter `text/*.txt`.
 11. For **Common virtual path for uploaded artifacts**, for purposes of this tutorial, enter `${BUILD\_ID}/${BUILD\_NUMBER}`.
 12. Select **Save** to save your settings.